equinor/radix-acr-cleanup/README.md

 ## Developing

 You need Go installed.
 Make sure GOPATH and GOROOT are properly set up.
-Clone the repo into your GOPATH and run go mod download.
+Clone the repo into your GOPATH and run go mod download